A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

+In \cite{Wolfram85c}, CAs were introduced as a source of pseudo-randomness.
+Here, an infinite array of cells is considered, where each cell can take either of the states $0$ or $1$ depending on the present states of its left neighbor, itself and its right neighbor.
+Such a CA is an example of $1$-dimensional $3$-neighborhood $2$-state CAs, popularly known as, \emph{elementary CAs} or \emph{ECAs}.
+For instance, the ECA rule chosen as source of randomness in \cite{Wolfram85c} is rule $30$\footnote{ Historically, the notion of representing these rules by the decimal equivalent of the binary string corresponding to the neighborhood combinations $\mathcal{R}(x,y,z)$, $x,y,z \in \{0,1\}$ was introduced in \cite{Wolfr83}, where $\mathcal{R}:\{0,1\}^3\rightarrow \{0,1\}$ is a rule.} (decimal of the string $00011110$) of Table~\ref{rule}.

+In this case, a random sequence is generated using the next state values of the single cell with initial state $1$ among all cells, initiated with state $0$.

-Classically, a CA has infinite lattice where each cell follows the same local rule.
-However, for the purpose of simulation on a computer and real-life applications, this definition of CA has been abused -- $\mathscr{L}$ is considered as finite (that is, with fixed number of cells $n$) having boundaries.
-Two boundary conditions are usually considered -- (1) null boundary, where the boundary cells are connected to null or $0$ state, (2) periodic boundary, where the boundary cells are neighbors of each other.
-Figure~\ref{Fig:NullB} and Figure~\ref{Fig:PeriodicB} depict null boundary and periodic boundary conditions for $1$-dimensional cellular automata (CAs) with $3$-neighborhood dependency.
+According to the original proposal, only a single bit is collected from each configuration of the CA where number of cells is infinite.
+However, to implement as PRNG, one needs to consider only a finite number of cells having boundaries.
+Two boundary conditions are usually considered -- (1) null boundary, where the boundary cells are connected to null or $0$ state (see Figure~\ref{Fig:NullB}), (2) periodic boundary, where the boundary cells are neighbors of each other (see Figure~\ref{Fig:PeriodicB}).

-The rules of the CAs can also be represented by a tabular form (see Table~\ref{rule}).
-The table has an entry for each combination of the neighborhoods.
-In case of $1$-dimensional $3$-neighborhood $2$-state CAs (called, \emph{elementary CAs} or \emph{ECAs}), this rule is represented by the decimal equivalent of the binary string of the neighborhood combinations $\mathcal{R}(x,y,z)$, $x,y,z \in \{0,1\}$, where $\mathcal{R}$ is a rule.
-Table~\ref{rule} shows $3$ local rules of ECAs, where the rule numbers of individual rules are shown in the last column.
-This notation of rules is very popular for $1$-dimensional binary CAs with $3$-neighborhood dependency.
+So, to use as a PRNG, one may abuse \cite{Wolfram85c} slightly by running the CA under periodic boundary condition, and collecting $32$ bits from $32$ consecutive configurations to report a single $32$-bit integer \footnote{We have taken the number of cells as $101$ and next states of the middle cells are collected to generate $32$-bit numbers.}.